-Prof Hapgood's field is broadly in intracellular molecular mechanisms of action of steroid receptors, in particular the glucocorticoid receptor (GR).
+Professor Hapgood's field is broadly in intracellular molecular mechanisms of action of steroid receptors, in particular the glucocorticoid receptor (GR).
 Research is focussed on ligand-selectivity, regulation of gene expression as well as cross talk between steroid receptors and other signalling pathways, which allows functional integration between stress, reproduction and immune function.
 This research is conducted in the broad context of reproduction, inflammation, contraception and infectious disease, in particular HIV-1.
 Different progestins are used in contraception.
 MPA, widely used as an injectable contraceptive in Sub-Saharan Africa, has been reported in observational clinical studies to increase HIV-1 acquisition, unlike another injectable contraceptive NET-EN.
 The Hapgood lab is investigating the molecular basis for this difference.
 Broadly, the lab is investigating the mechanisms and effects on immune function and HIV-1 pathogenesis of different progestin contraceptives via the GR, as well as cross talk between the GR and other receptors, and the role of the unliganded GR.
 The effects of different progestins via different steroid receptors, as well as their metabolism, is also being investigated.
 Reciprocal modulation of progestins and ARVs is another area of interest, with a view to choice of combination therapies to inhibit both HIV-1 acquisition and pregnancy.
 The work on HIV and contraceptives is highly relevant to women’s choice of contraception in areas of high risk of HIV-1 infection in Sub-Saharan Africa and South Africa in particular.

 KEY EXPERTISE: Intracellular molecular mechanisms of action of steroid receptors; the glucocorticoid receptor, in the broad context of reproduction, inflammation, contraception and infectious disease, in particular HIV-1.

-Room 208, Level 2
+Room 428, Level 4